goodplayers/hello-world/README.md

 # hello-world
-Hello baby, come on and fight!
+Hello baby, come and (this is branch 2 added) fight! this is branch 2 added.